TadghW/the-unified-workspace/README.md

 - Builds a tiny image with:
     - The utilities, compilers, interpreters, and package managers I use.
-    - My shell, tmux, and neovim configs.
+    - My bash, tmux, and neovim configs.
     - Git, podman, and OpenSSH
     - A single admin user with passwordless sudo
     - SSH login access to that user for any with any public key in `authorized_keys`